NixOS/rfcs/rfcs/0039-unprivileged-maintainer-teams.md

 The existing Nixpkgs maintainer list already contains a structured attribute set of per-maintainer details, including GitHub account names.
-Automation will sync this list of GitHub handles with the team's membership, automatically adding and removing people as the list changes.
+Automation will sync this list of GitHub handles with the team's membership, automatically adding and removing people to/from the team as the list changes.

 GitHub handles can change from one user to another, and so we will change the maintainer list to include the GitHub user *ID* as well as